JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/rider-essentials/refactoring/index.md

 ### Refactoring your Code

-Rider comes with set of automated, solution-wide code refactorings that let you rename, move, and safely delete symbols;
+Rider comes with a set of automated, solution-wide code refactorings that let you rename, move, and safely delete symbols;
 introduce and inline fields, variables, or parameters, and carry out many more transformations painlessly.
 Refactorings are available for most of the supported languages in Rider.